dask/dask/docs/source/shared.rst

 scheduler with different apply functions (threaded, sync, multiprocessing), and under different kinds of load (embarrassingly parallel, dense communication).

-The quickest/simplest test we can do it to use IPython's ``timeit`` magic.
+The quickest/simplest test we can do it to use IPython's ``timeit`` magic:

 .. code-block:: python